bashrc2/epicyon/README_commandline.md

-prev                                  Previous page in the timeline read [post number]                    Read a post from a timeline open [post number]                    Open web links within a timeline post profile [post number]                 Show profile for the person who made the given post following [page number]               Show accounts that you are following followers [page number]               Show accounts that are following you approve [handle]                      Approve a follow request
+prev                                  Previous page in the timeline read [post number]                    Read a post from a timeline open [post number]                    Open web links within a timeline post profile [post number or handle]       Show profile for the person who made the given post following [page number]               Show accounts that you are following followers [page number]               Show accounts that are following you approve [handle]                      Approve a follow request